shallow1729/datagenerator/README.md

     }
 }
 ```
-`table` generate symbol values and the join them with `columnGenerator` and then join each line with `separator`.
+`table` generate symbol values and the join them with `symbolSeparator` and then join each line with `separator`.
 Possible result of this example is as below.
 ```
 4 6